0n0w1c/Foundations/README.md

 Limitations:
 Stone furnaces are not upgradable via the upgrade planner (except with AAI Industry and IR3).
-Probably does not work well with mods that provide multiple surfaces.

 Fork of [Buildings require foundation v0.1.1](https://mods.factorio.com/mod/buildings-require-foundation)
 Authored by Subjectd_31415 under the GNU GPL3